JessDataNLP/GenderID-CLI/README.md

 # GenderID-CLI
-GenderID-CLI is a command-line tool that uses the OpenAI API to identify gender based on personal names.
+GenderID-CLI is a command-line tool that uses the OpenAI API with ChatGPT-3.5 to identify gender based on personal names.
 With just an API key and the name of the column containing personal names, GenderID-CLI automatically appends a new column to your dataset containing gender identification (Male/Female)

 ## Features